Travel and COVID-19

 From a United States border crossing

-Starting August 9, fully vaccinated citizens and permanent residents of the United States can enter Canada for non-essential travel.
+Fully vaccinated citizens and permanent residents of the United States can enter Canada for non-essential travel.
 Entry to Canada will continue to be prohibited for travellers who are not fully vaccinated.

 - Learn about arriving in Canada at a land border crossing